Death of a Gentleman

 We are delighted that the film is being produced in association with Dartmouth Films, who under the leadership of Christopher Hird produce documentaries that aim to make a difference.
 Dartmouth have previously been responsible for films like the acclaimed The End of the Line (2009), and Still the Enemy Within (2014).

 Death of a Gentleman is being edited by David Fairhead, who cut the BAFTA-nominated McCullin (2012) and the Sundance Award-Winning In the Shadow of the Moon (2007).

 We are in the process of finishing our post-production, and hope the film will premiere in the summer of 2015.

-We’re still looking for investment, so if you would like to see a business plan and hear what terms we can offer please get in touch at email@example.com.
+We are still looking for investment, so if you would like to see a business plan and hear what terms we can offer please get in touch at email@example.com.
 In the meantime spread the word and keep following our twitter @doagfilm for updates.

-We hope you enjoy this promotional video for Death of a Gentleman – featuring Andrew Strauss, Kevin Pietersen, Lalit Modi, Giles Clarke, N Srinivasan, Ian Chappell, Rahul Dravid, Andrew Wildblood, Mark Nicholas and Eddie Cowan, and commentary from Jim Maxwell.
+In the meantime we hope you enjoy this promotional video for Death of a Gentleman – featuring Andrew Strauss, Kevin Pietersen, Lalit Modi, Giles Clarke, N Srinivasan, Ian Chappell, Rahul Dravid, Andrew Wildblood, Mark Nicholas and Eddie Cowan, and commentary from Jim Maxwell.